Last updated on September 14th, 2023 at 04:56 pm

-This fun toddler/preschool spider activity is a fun craft and a great opportunity to practice counting!
+This preschool spider craft is a fun activity and a great opportunity to practice counting!

-While making the handprint spiders below you can count the 8 legs, count your child’s fingers.
+While making the handprint spiders below you can count the 8 legs, and your child’s fingers.
 Spiders also usually have 8 eyes so you can also count the 8 googly eyes.

 - Fold a piece of construction paper in half.
 Trace four fingers (for a bigger spider body include half your palm, for a skinnier spider trace less palm) along the folded portion.